-The Notes are dated June 22, 2017 and mature on June 22, 2018.
+The Notes shall be dated the date of delivery and mature on December 7, 2018.
 Interest on the Notes will be computed on the basis of a 360-day year of twelve 30-day months.
 Principal of and interest on the Notes will be paid when due and at maturity at the office of the Chief Financial Officer of the City (unless a Paying Agent is appointed by the City).
-So long as The Depository Trust Company, Jersey City, New Jersey ("DTC") or its nominee is the registered owner of the Notes, payments of the principal of and interest on the Notes are to be made directly to Cede & Co., as nominee for DTC; disbursements of such payments to the DTC Participants is the responsibility of the DTC Participants.
-See "THE NOTES - Book Entry Only System" herein.
+So long as DTC or its nominee is the registered owner of the Notes, payments of the principal of and interest on the Notes are to be made directly to Cede & Co., as nominee for DTC; disbursements of such payments to the DTC Participants is the responsibility of DTC, and disbursements of such payments to the beneficial owners of the Notes is the responsibility of the DTC Participants.
 The Notes will be issued in fully registered form in the denomination of \$5,000 or more, and, under certain circumstances, are exchangeable for one or more fully registered Notes of like principal amount, series and maturity in the denomination of \$5,000 or more.

-Book Entry Only System
+Book-Entry Only System